June 11, 2024

 Short-form content is everywhere now—on Snapchat, TikTok, Instagram Reels, and even Facebook.
 So, it's not surprising that YouTube, the video giant, has adopted a short format.

-YouTube Shorts are videos that are 60 seconds or less.
-Unlike long-form YouTube videos that are best produced with a camera and editing software, Shorts can be filmed, edited, and hosted on the YouTube platform entirely through your smartphone.
+YouTube Shorts are vertical videos that are 60 seconds or less.
+Unlike long-form YouTube videos that are best produced with a camera and free editing software, YouTube Shorts can be filmed, edited, and hosted on the YouTube platform entirely through your smartphone.

 For content creators, this might seem overwhelming.
 Do you really need to contend with another content type to grow your audience?
-We think so, and here’s why.
+We think so.
+This guide shares how to make YouTube Shorts with guidance on how to make this type of short-form content work for you, even as a complete beginner.

 What are YouTube Shorts?

-YouTube Shorts lets you share short, vertical videos on the YouTube platform.
+YouTube Shorts are short, vertical videos on the YouTube platform.
 They're designed to be easy to watch, fitting the trend of quick, mobile-friendly content popularized by social media platforms like TikTok.

 Why you should make YouTube Shorts